-For instructions to install the child restraint system, see "Child restraint-" on page 46.
+For instructions to install the child restraint system, see "Child restraint" on page 46.

-- Do not slide the seat after securing the child restraint system. - Make sure the top strap is securely latched, and check that the child restraint system is secure by pushing and pulling it in different directions.
+Make sure the top strap is securely latched, and check that the child restraint system is secure by pushing and pulling it in different directions.
 Follow all the installation instructions provided by its manufacturer.
 Store a removed cover in a safe place such as the glove box.